 TGaz Editor: Modify the paragraph in P74L13 as shown below:

-The Immediate R2I Feedback and Immediate I2R Feedback subfields are one bit wide .
-The value of 0 indicates a delayed feedback, in which case the measurement results included in the current Location Measurement Report (LMR) frame are from the previous measurement; the value of 1 indicates an immediate feedback, in which case the measurement results included in the LMR frame are from the current measurement.
+The Immediate R2I Feedback and Immediate I2R Feedback subfields indicate if the R2I and I2R Location Measurement Report (LMR) is delayed or immediate (#3440).
+The value of 0 indicates a delayed feedback, in which case the measurement results included in the received LMR frame are from the previous measurement; the value of 1 indicates an immediate feedback, in which case the measurement results included in the LMR frame are from the received measurement.
 The Immediate R2I Feedback and Immediate I2R Feedback subfields correspond to the RSTA-to-ISTA LMR or ISTA-to-RSTA LMR respectively.